Juvenile Law Attorney

 Young people sometimes make mistakes.
 However, the law recognizes that a minor who commits a crime should not be treated the same in Court as an adult who does the same thing.
 For minors, there is a completely different court system that takes the minor’s age and future into account.
 David Franks has served as a juvenile prosecutor in Cook County, and has several years of juvenile defense experience in private practice.
-If your child has been accused of a crime, contact Franks and Rechenberg, P.C. today for a free initial consultation.
+If your child has been accused of a crime, contact FKM&A Law today for a free initial consultation.
 We have helped many people in your situation, and we can help you, too.

 As with any crime, the individual accused has certain rights.
 We fight hard to protect those rights.